M4rtini89/Blender-SAD-import/README.md

 Blender_SAD_import
 ==================

-Addon for importing SAD data and plotting points in blender
+Addon for importing Selected Area Diffraction data and plotting points in blender